Abimbola Fernandez: Music

 Fernandez started writing songs on her guitar in her teens.
 She went to concerts and got to know the members of punk group Forever the Sickest Kids, and Gabe Saporta, the leader and singer of the electro-pop band Cobra Starship.
-In 2009, Fernandez sang backing vocals on the band's song "Nice Guys Finish Last", and she modeled for the album cover of Hot Mess, which reached number 4 on the Billboard 200 to become Cobra Starship's most successful album.
+In 2009, Fernandez sang backing vocals on the band's song "Nice Guys Finish Last" along with other women who were in the recording studio, and she modeled for the album cover and inner artwork of Hot Mess, which reached number 4 on the Billboard 200 to become Cobra Starship's most successful album.
 Fernandez also modeled for the cover of the band's single, "Good Girls Go Bad".

 Taking the stage name Madame Luxe, Fernandez began collaborating with various musicians.
 EDM artist Draper, also an alumnus of Oxford Brookes University, featured Madame Luxe singing on his dubstep song "Painting the Sky", uploaded to SoundCloud in June 2011.
 The song was included on Draper's self-titled EP, released in February 2012 on the Drop Dead label run by Bring Me the Horizon frontman Oliver Sykes.

 Fernandez collaborated with the deejay trio Cash Cash, singing lead and backing vocals on the songs "Tongue Twister" and "We Don't Sleep at Night", both released on the Japan-only version of the Cash Cash album The Beat Goes On in September 2012.
 Fernandez was also featured on Cash Cash's "Love Crime (Not Innocent)", uploaded to SoundCloud in 2013.

 In November 2013, Fernandez signed to SMH Records, founded by Jonathan Hay and Mike Smith, who formed the band Pink Grenade around Fernandez.
 Credited as Bim Fernandez, she played guitar and sang on the songs "Lets Take It Naked" and "Lipstick", sharing the latter song's co-writing credit with Hay and Cash Cash.
 The pop song "Let's Take It Naked" was released for streaming online in January 2014.
 On July 1, 2014, a video for "Let's Take It Naked" was uploaded to Vevo and WorldStarHipHop, amassing 7.5 million views in its first week.
 The video contrasted the upbeat, poppy music with fictional scenes of Fernandez partying with boys and cocaine, cooking meth, and playing Russian Roulette, fitted with a prosthetic pregnant belly as if she was in the last months of pregnancy.
 The Herald in Nigeria called the video "scandalous, disturbing and provocative."
 The video was taken down by Vevo and WorldStarHipHop but can still be viewed on Tidal.

 A video for the hip-hop single "Lipstick", was released on July 23, 2014, with scenes of Fernandez performing, alternating with scenes of women playing with red lipstick and paint.
 The "sexually charged" song has lyrics suggesting fellatio, and at the end a male voice "disses" Kim Kardashian and her family.
 The songs were included in late July on the Pink Grenade album, Fear of a Pink Planet, distributed through Caroline Records.

 Fernandez left SMH Records in November 2014.